Krast76/common/README.md

 * package_state: (Default: present)
 * update: (Default: False) Do a package upgrade
+* system_timezone: (not defined by default) Set the system timezone
 * users: (Default: empty) Create user, and set it in groups

 exemple :